Western culture: High Middle Ages and Renaissance

 Thomas Aquinas, a Catholic philosopher of the Middle Ages, revived and developed natural law from ancient Greek philosophy.

-Medieval Christianity is credited with creating the first modern universities.
-The Catholic Church established a hospital system in medieval Europe that vastly improved upon the Roman valetudinaria and Greek healing temples.
-These hospitals were established to cater to "particular social groups marginalized by poverty, sickness, and age," according to the historian of hospitals, Guenter Risse.
-Christianity played a role in ending practices common among pagan societies, such as human sacrifice, slavery, infanticide and polygamy.
+The Sovereign Military Order of Malta, which today has over 50,000 medical personnel, traces its origins to 1099 AD.
+The Hospitallers of the Holy Spirit, which at its height operated hundreds of hospitals across Europe, was founded in 1180 AD.
+Medieval hospitals were established to cater to "social groups marginalized by poverty, sickness, and age," according to the historian and vastly improved upon the Roman valetudinaria and Greek healing temples.
+Christianity also played a role in ending practices common among pagan societies, such as human sacrifice, slavery, infanticide and polygamy.
 Francisco de Vitoria, a disciple of Thomas Aquinas and a Catholic thinker who studied the issue regarding the human rights of colonized natives, is recognized by the United Nations as a father of international law, and now also by historians of economics and democracy as a leading light for the West's democracy and rapid economic development.
-Joseph Schumpeter, an economist of the twentieth century, referring to the Scholastics, wrote, "it is they who come nearer than does any other group to having been the 'founders' of scientific economics."